-With a vision to empower the youth in the Information Communication Technology (ICT) age, the Informatics Institute of Computer Studies (IICS) which is now known as the Informatics Institute of Technology (IIT) was established in 1990.
+With a vision to empower the youth in the Information Communication Technology (ICT) age, Informatics Institute of Computer Studies (IICS), now known as Informatics Institute of Technology (IIT), was established in Colombo, Sri Lanla in 1990.

-With education being the need of the hour, Dr. Wickramasinghe took an initiative to find a permanent solution to expand the horizons of the then prevailing higher education sector in Sri Lanka.
-With the view of bringing recognized internal British degree programmes to Sri Lanka, he approached the Oxford Educated Lalith Athulathmudali who was the Minister of Education at the time.
-The late Minister, who noted Dr. Wickremasinghe’s idea, took it before his colleagues in the Cabinet who consented for such a plan to be implemented.
+Academic education being in dire straits Dr. Wickramasinghe took the initiative to offer a solution for the higher educational sector in Sri Lanka.
+With the view of bringing recognized international British degree programmes to Sri Lanka, he approached the Oxford educated Lalith Athulathmudali, Minister of Education at the time, who presented this idea to the Sri Lankan cabinet for approval.

-It was during such an era IICS which is currently known as IIT was born.
-IICS which was collaborated with the Manchester Metropolitan University (MMU) was a platform which enabled Sri Lankan students to receive an internationally recognized British degree by studying in Sri Lanka at fraction of the cost of completing the degree programme in UK.
-With over 30,000 students, MMU was the largest non-federal university in the UK offering over 400 courses.
+With over 30,000 students, MMU was the largest non-federal university in the UK at the time offering over 400 courses.
 Its stature and the fact that its courses contained a large portion of practical experience and providing strong vocational links with businesses, industries and other professions made MMU the ideal choice for Sri Lanka.
-A tedious and intricate validation process followed and IICS was inaugurated at a very solemn and colourful ceremony attended by many distinguished dignitaries.
+A validation process to partner with IICS followed which resulted in IICS being inaugurated at a very solemn and colourful ceremony attended by many distinguished dignitaries.

-The first student body consisted of 22 students, and the original faculty of 6 was expanded to 12 for the second year.
+In the first year there were 22 students and 6 faculty members.
+That number increased to 12 in the second year.
 In 1994, IICS held its first convocation with former President J.R.
-Jayawardena gracing the occasion as its guest of honour.
-Over the years the quality of learning and teaching were maintained, thus resulting in increased numbers of students as there was lot of enthusiasm for studying in the ICT sector.
+Jayawardena gracing the occasion as the guest of honour.
+Over the years the quality standards of learning and teaching were maintained, thus resulting in increased numbers of students as there was lot of enthusiasm for studying in the ICT sector.

-Apart from British degrees being awarded in Sri Lanka, IICS also served as the base that produced a new generation of ICT graduates during a time when Sri Lanka was in need of such specialists due to the rapid growth of the IT sector in Asia.
-Many have viewed the setting up of IICS as the evolution of the tertiary Education sector in Sri Lanka.
-With a more modern ideology and with plans of expanding, in 1999 IIT was established and registered with the Board of Investment (BOI) registered company in Sri Lanka, having a broader vision and plans of expansion.
+Apart from British degrees being awarded in Sri Lanka, IICS also served as the base producing a new generation of ICT graduates to cater for the rapidly growing IT sector in Asia.
+IICS is seen as the pioneer for the development of the tertiary education sector in Sri Lanka.
+In 1999 IICS was succeeded by IIT, a Board of Investment (BOI) registered company in Sri Lanka, having a broader vision and plans of expansion.

-In 2000, IIT collaborated with the Keele University and became the forerunner bringing the first British MSc in IT to Sri Lanka.
-Following this in 2003, the first British postgraduate convocation was held in Colombo.
+In 2000, IIT started a collaboration with Keele University, bringing the first British MSc in IT to Sri Lanka, with the first British postgraduate convocation held in Colombo in 2003.

 In 2005, IIT completed the University of Westminster validation process which has endorsed undergraduate and advanced masters’ programmes.
 The University of Westminster is an acclaimed modern University having won the prestigious Queen’s award for enterprise for 2 consecutive years.

-The rapid growth of IIT and its large alumni base is clear indication of the institute being a preferred choice.
+The rapid growth of IIT and its growing alumni base is a clear indication of its professional reputation and quality standards.